mrkkrp/markkarpov.com/tutorial/megaparsec.md

 functorial context replacing whatever is there at the moment. `a <$ f` is the same as `const a <$> f`, but can be more efficient for some functors.*

-Let us continue playing with our parser:
+Let's continue playing with our parser:

 ```
 λ> parseTest pUri "https:"